george4591/Notes-Taking-Web-App/README.md

 # Web-Notes-Taking-App

+# Group 1099
+# Team - Stefan George-Dumitru, Sova Roberta, Popescu Victor-Matei

-Web app for taking notes during courses/labs
+This will be a web app for taking notes during courses/labs made for the web technologies lab